-Strategic objective 4: Implement innovative institutional, policy, legislative and financing programmes, projects, instruments and initiatives to facilitate a transition to sustainable ocean-based economies - including Ocean-Based Economies
+Strategic objective 4: Implement innovative institutional, policy, legislative and financing programmes, projects, instruments and initiatives to facilitate a transition to sustainable ocean-based economies - including Ocean-Based Economies.

 Traditional investments in the ocean economy have often resulted in negative impacts and externalities, damaging the health of marine and coastal ecosystems.
 Sustainable investments need to meet the triple bottom line of providing environmental, social and economic benefits.
 Through this approach, the intended impact will be healthy and productive marine and coastal ecosystems, while ensuring job creation, business development and sustained economic growth.
 For sustained economic benefits while protecting human health and ecosystem goods and services, maintaining healthy and resilient ocean and coastal ecosystems must be a core priority.
+RAC IMA will seek grant funding towards implementation of ocean based economies in promoting sustainable livelihood to coastal communities through training, policy intervention.